AwsGeek/aws-services-scraper/README.md

 # AWS Services Scraper
-Scrape AWS service information from the [AWS products page](https://aws.amazon.com/products/), upload JSON formatted information to an S3 bucket, and notify subscribers of the new JSON file via an SNS message.
+Periodically (daily) scrape AWS service information from the [AWS products page](https://aws.amazon.com/products/), upload JSON formatted information to an S3 bucket, and notify subscribers of the new JSON file via an SNS message.

 TO BUILD: